theodor-franke/KBA-CSV/README.md

 java -jar tabula.jar input.pdf -a 115,30,561,813 -c 62,90,211,335,452,506,557,611,640,670,698,721,746,776 -f CSV -p all -o output.csv
 ```

-I reoved the first and last pages of the file beforehand.
+I removed the first and last pages of the file beforehand.